All Episodes

 So Obama then played the race card on Clinton in South Carolina.

-There was a couple other things that Obama said.
+And there was a couple other things that Obama said.

 So Bill's been carrying a grudge for that for a long time, but they don't get along, is Klein's point.

-And uh this this uh this image that they have that they have willingly put forward that they have a lot of money, and they have done that.
+And this image that they have that they have willingly put forward that they have a lot of money.

-I cannot emphasize this enough in the the Chelsea stories in the New York Daily News.
+The Chelsea story is in the New York Daily News.

-Hillary Clinton insists she isn't well off, and now Daughcy says that she could care less about money.
+And now daughter Chelsea says that she could care less about money.

 I was curious if I could care about money on some fundamental level, and I couldn't.

-Comparing her experience to the average millennial, Chelsea Clinton defended jumping around to different careers, from consulting to a hedge fund to academia to journalism before finding her true calling working with her parents.
+Comparing her experience to the average millennial, Chelsea Clinton defended jumping around to different careers from consulting to a hedge fund to academia to journalism before finding her true calling, working with her parents.

 Aww.

-Her true calling working with her parents is going to guarantee her a lot of money.
+Her true calling, working with her parents, is going to guarantee her a lot of money without having to work for it.

 Who are they trying to kid here?